Check out the list of frequently asked questions below.

 Information regarding your concession amount is shown on the first page of your electricity bill under Electricity Charges Summary.
 For more information on concessions click the below link

-No, energy retailers don’t own or operate the wires and poles.
-The power that is supplied to your premises remains the same and is managed by an independent government regulated network company.
+No, energy retailers don’t own or operate the wires, poles or pipes.
+The energy that is supplied to your premises remains the same and is managed by an independent government regulated network company.
 You still contact them on the same number.
-There are 5 network areas in Victoria.
+There are 5 electricity network areas in Victoria and 3 gas.

 A 'controlled load', is sometimes called a 'dedicated load', usually refers to a separate tariff for a dedicated system like an electric hot water system.
 You can tell if you have a controlled load tariff by checking your current bill.

 If you have an existing bill handy you can use our on-line comparison tool.
 It will recommend the most cost effective plan based on your actual energy use.
 Simply click here to run the numbers.

 Click below to see a full list of fees and charges